Ziem Nguyen Neubert

 Development and Communications Coordinator

 Rona is excited to be a part of the Project Cornerstone team after being introduced to the programs when her children were in elementary school.
-She has been an active community and school volunteer for the past 10 years, including starting a middle school Cornerstone Secret Service Club, with the mission of building a caring school climate through random acts of kindness.
-She also volunteered for four years at a high school college and career center.
+An active community and school volunteer, she started a middle school Cornerstone Secret Service Club, with the mission of building a caring school climate through random acts of kindness and volunteered for four years at a high school college and career center.
 She comes with an extensive background in public relations and communications.
-At Project Cornerstone, she is responsible for grant writing, program reporting and evaluation, events and communications.
+At Project Cornerstone, she is responsible for grant writing, program reporting and evaluation, events, and communications.

 Sarah first came to Project Cornerstone as a volunteer at her childrens’ elementary school, and spent several years as an ABC lead.
 With 13 years of international event management experience, she has planned and executed corporate events in over 20 cities around the globe.
 She has also worked as a personal concierge, helping busy people manage their lives.
 Today she puts her organizing skills to good use supporting the Project Cornerstone team in both daily operations and special events.
 Born and raised in the UK, she left in 2001 to see and experience more of the world.
 Today, having lived and worked in Europe, Asia, and the US, she appreciates the experiences she’s gained from living in multi-cultural societies.
 She loves spending time with her family and enjoys traveling, hiking, and cooking.